 What grades and English level do I need for US universities?

-To successfully gain admission to a US degree or pathway program, students must meet minimum academic and English level entry requirements.
+To gain admission to a US degree or pathway program, you must meet minimum academic and English level entry requirements.

 You need good grades in previous academic study – high school diploma or undergraduate degree – that are equivalent to the minimum Grade Point Average (GPA) for entry to your chosen degree.
 GPAs are on a 4-point scale.
 You may have the option to join an undergraduate pathway program if your GPA does not qualify you for entry directly to a bachelor’s degree.

 English language level